 Dr. Hatmaker's counseling philosophy and techniques focus on the individual or couple with specific concerns, desires and goals we decide together.
 As a Christian Counselor and supervisor, I adhere to a Biblical world view, although I respect the client or supervisees faith, culture and background.

-I am also credentialed as an Approved Clinical Supervisor (ACS) through CCE, and currently licensed as a Licensed Professional Counselor Supervisor in North Carolina.
+I am also credentialed as an Approved Clinical Supervisor (ACS) through CCE, and currently licensed as a Licensed Clinical Mental Health Counselor Supervisor in North Carolina.
 I adhere to the American Counseling Association’s Code of Ethics, and the Code of Ethics of AACC, also the Center for Credentialing Education’s Approved Clinical Supervisor (ACS) Code of Ethics.
 I have had an additional 45 hours of supervision studies provided by Licensed Professional Counselors Association of North Carolina.

 Model/Approach to Supervision